yashwanth-yasp/devops-notes/docker-internals/networking-basics.md

 - IP Address
   - A unique routable address given to a device in a network which follows IP protocol
 - Ethernet Card
-  - Ethernet card is a crad in the computer that allows a lan cable to connect to it, whose other end is connected to a router or a switch which connects it to the network
+  - Ethernet card is a card in the computer that allows a lan cable to connect to it, whose other end is connected to a router or a switch which connects it to the network
 - Ethernet Cable
   - the cable that is connects a machine's ethernet card to switch
 - NATing